Skekdog/TT3-Docs/docs/Gamemodes/RoleDefinition.md

 `Type: boolean?`

-Currently not implemented.
 If true, players with this role can privately chat to others with this role.
+This only applies to the specific role, not the allegiance.

 ### AwardCreditsToRolesOnDeath